CSLewin/APBW/mess/Combat Procedure.md

 An actor's defense value adds to the momentum cost of attempting to Strike them.
 - *Maissa strikes at a subterranean turtle knight.
 The turtle knight has a Defense of 2; normally, Maissa's strike would cost 4 momentum, but the knight's Defense of 2 raises the cost to 4 + 2  = 6 momentum.*

 Striking to Disable: If you want to merely knock out or disable your target, your Strike costs one additional momentum due to the difficulty of pulling your punches.
 You must declare your intent to Strike to Disable before paying the momentum cost and learning the result of your blow.
 If you didn't pay the extra momentum cost and your Strike removes your target's final hit, they're slain despite your best intentions.
-Combat is dangerous.

 ### Move
 Change your distance relative to something and/or someone else.